-Apple’s finally pushed its macOS Big Sur 11.6.1 update to Mac users.
+Apple’s pushed its macOS Big Sur 11.6.1 update to Mac users.

-Note, if you try and upgrade to macOS Monterey via the Software Update in your Mac’s Settings, you will see macOS Big Sur 11.6.1 instead of Monterey
+Note, if you try and upgrade to macOS Monterey via the Software Update section in your Mac’s Settings, you will likely see macOS Big Sur 11.6.1 before you see macOS Monterey.

 With that in mind, we want to take you through everything there you need to know about the macOS Big Sur 11.6.1 update and its release for your Mac.

 In this guide we’ll take you through the macOS Big Sur 11.6.1 update’s performance, the current list of macOS Big Sur 11.6.1 problems, the best places to find feedback about macOS Big Sur 11.6.1 problems, and more.

 - macOS Big Sur 11.6.1 Review